rcrowther/need/README.rst

     def general_search(request):
         if request.method == 'GET':
-            query = request.GET.get('query', None)
+            query = request.GET.get('search', None)
             if not query:
                 form = SearchForm()
                 return render(request, 'need/one_page_search.html', {'form': form})
             else:
-                # 1. (Maybe) some verificatiton or welsome action
-                # 2. Go to listings page, do the index query there
-                return HttpResponseRedirect('/search/list?' + query)
+                return HttpResponseRedirect('/fireworks/list?search=' + query)
         return HttpResponseNotAllowed("HTTP method {0} not allowed on this view".format(request.method))

+DRY yourself off with a reverse(), for illustration I'm explicit.

 That gives you a ready-made one page search, something like the front page of DuckDuckGo and Google.
-With another month of work and a team of five.
+Another month of work and a team of five.
 However...

 Search and results on one page